koinos/koinos-docs/docs/nodes/security.md

 - Record image digests after pull when your deployment process supports digest pinning.
-- Preserve the last known-good bundle and a rollback snapshot until health, chain ID, and advancing head are proven.
+- Preserve the last known-good bundle and a rollback snapshot until health, chain ID, and advancing head are verified.

 ## Keys, backups, and incident readiness